Rio workers vote to remain on strike indefinitely

 "We don't know how long we'll be on strike," Antonio Figueiredo Souza, president of the construction workers union Sintraconst-Rio, told Reuters.

 "We are not going back until we get an offer.
-So far that hasn't happened and so it looks like this will end up in the Labour Courts."
+So far that hasn't happened and so it looks like this will end up in the Labor Courts."

 The strike began on April 3 and is the latest in a series of problems affecting the preparations for the 2016 games, the first ever to be held in South America.